andrewrk/chem/readme.md

 `Sprite::setZOrder(z_order)`

+    Use to layer sprites the way you want to.
+Start with 0 as the bottom layer.
+    When you want to put something on top, use 1 for the z_order, 2 for something on top of that, and so on.
     See also `Sprite::z_order`

 `Sprite::setFrameIndex(frame_index)`

+    Set the frame to show when the sprite is rendered.
+Animation will continue from this frame as usual.
+To find out the frame count, use `sprite.animation.frames.length`.

 `Sprite::setLoop(loop)`

+    See also `Sprite::loop`.

 `Sprite::setAnimationStartDate(animation_start_date)`

+    Does the same thing as `Sprite::setFrameIndex(frame_index)` except you specify a date instead of a frame index.

 `Sprite::getFrameIndex()`

+    Returns the index of the current frame.
+See also `Sprite::setFrameIndex(frame_index)`

 `Sprite::delete()`

     Indicates that the sprite should release all resources and no longer